 - It is also important to note that when the centerlines are edited, all routes in all networks, across all times, are modified accordingly.

 - If conflict prevention is enabled, locks are acquired on all routes associated with the centerline being edited.

 If a message regarding acquiring locks or reconciling appears, conflict prevention is enabled.

 Complex route cartographic realignment scenarios

 Scenarios for complex route cartographic realignment on loop and lollipop routes when Update route measures in cartographic realignment is disabled are described below.

 Cartographic realignment on a loop

-In the following example, an undershoot is fixed on a loop route using cartographic realignment.
-The route has a start measure of 0 and an end measure of 4 before cartographic realignment.
+In the following example, an undershoot is fixed on a loop route that has a start measure of 0 and an end measure of 4 before cartographic realignment:

 After cartographic realignment, the undershoot on the loop is fixed and two intermediate calibration points are added at measures 1.33 and 2.67.